Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Eldritch Instinct was designed to run scenarios and campaigns using streamlined rules while following the axioms of the old school style as described by Ben Milton, Steven Lumpkin and David Perry in the Principia Apocrypha.
 It is inspired by and combines mechanics from games like Mothership by Tuesday Knight Games (Critical Wounds), Cthulhu Dark by Graham Walmsley, Nemesis by Arc Dream Publishing (Notches), Cairn by Yochai Gal, Call of Cthulhu by Chaosium Inc. (Magic, Bonds), Into the Odd by Chris McDowall, Blades in the Dark by John Harper (Position and Effect) and Rats in the Walls by Kobayashi (Research).

-The names and equipment tables in the character creation section are based on the United States of America roughly in the middle of the 20th century.
+The names and gear tables in the character creation section are based on the United States of America roughly in the middle of the 20th century.
 Other than that, this system is not tied to any particular place or period.

 For the purposes of this game, the Mythos is a collection of stories, entities, characters and places conceived by Howard Phillips Lovecraft with contributions from his contemporary authors such as Clark Ashton Smith, Robert E. Howard and Robert Bloch.
 Since then, many authors, directors, artists and scenario designers have contributed their, often contradictory, ideas to the Mythos.
 The Warden may choose freely which elements of the Mythos to include in their game.